sendbird/sendbird-javascript-samples/README.md

 1) basic-sample : SendBird Standard Sample Codes for Desktop Web Browsers.

-2) react-native-sample : Sendbird React Native Sample Codes ( It's still in very early version not ready to be used in production yet. )
+2) react-native-sample : Sendbird React Native Sample Codes ( It's very early version and not ready to be used in production yet.)

 # Getting Started